Skip to main content

 --from-file=keyring=libvirt.keyring

-Example values-override.yaml snippet showing ceph values:
+Example cluster-wizard-values-override.yaml snippet showing ceph values:

 ceph: